 This is a common email hosting a lot of people above the age of 13 use; Gmail, Yahoo mail, AOL, Hotmail, etc. They are called web-based email hosting because they’re accessible on any internet-enabled device.
 They come with an email forwarding feature making it possible to forward emails without needing any extra software.
 They are good for personal use, not for business.
 Why?

-- First, you can’t choose to use your preferred email name, for example, you will be stuck with email@example.com if you create an email with Gmail.
+- You can’t choose to use your preferred email name, for example, you will be stuck with email@example.com if you create an email with Gmail.

 - They put in minimal security measures and anti-spam filters.